 - 4 tbsp psyllium husk or 1 tbsp psyllium powder

 - 1 cup water to mix with the psyllium husk

-- 2 tbsp gluten free flour I have tried it with sticky rice flour, coconut and sorghum flour, both worked fine
+- 1/4 cup gluten free flour I have tried it with sticky rice flour, coconut and sorghum flour, all worked fine

 - 1/2 tsp baking soda

 - 1/2 to 1 tsp fine sea salt